Try going a day without sharing a story.

 “No matter how interesting the information, you’ll run up against the limitations of the brain and quickly overtax your audience.
 If instead you tell your audience a story, you get to jump right into the deeper parts of their brain, where emotion and memory work together — the hippocampus and amygdala.”

-When incorporated into your presentation, the right stories can make your message more meaningful and most importantly, digestible.
+When incorporating storytelling, the right stories can make your message more meaningful and—most importantly—digestible.
 This is especially true if you take the time to understand your audience and the type of life stories that will grab their attention.

 Once you have a connection with your audience, you can have them hanging on every word you say.